 Gluten-free, grain-free, and vegan (fully if using maple syrup) it’s also a good pantry treat that doesn’t need any outlandish ingredients.
 Even including salt and vanilla, you need just nine ingredients altogether.

-- Nut Butter: almond butter will give a nice strong almond flavour, but use whatever you prefer.
+- Nut butter: almond butter will give a nice strong almond flavour, but use whatever you prefer.
+Peanut butter will make chocolate peanut butter bars, which is quite nice.

-- Honey or Maple Syrup: use the latter for fully vegan bars.
+- Sweetener: use maple syrup instead of honey for fully vegan bars.

-- Coconut Oil: no sub here – it helps with the good crisp crack of the base.
+- Coconut oil: no sub here – it helps with the good crisp crack of the base.
+I haven’t tried with butter but coconut oil is harder than butter, so I would still choose oil here.

 Step by Step